 Time to make it great.

-Take your job application from merely correct to outstanding by including some of these extra sections:
+Follow my advice and take your job application from merely correct to outstanding by including some of these extra sections:

-Depending on your experience and profession, you can also include other categories, such as publications, projects, or awards.
+Depending on your experience and profession, you can also include other categories, such as publications, projects, or awards

-Let’s take a look at what these sections could look like on a resume:
+Let me show you what these sections could look like on a resume:

-RIGHT |
+RIGHT

 Certifications